Atrociously/stilts/book/src/design_iteration.md

   browser when it detects the server go down and come back.

 ## Change Watching
-Change watching is a system which watches for file changes inside your project and automatically causes a recompilation based on that.
+A system that watches for file changes inside your project and automatically causes a recompilation based on that.

 - [Bacon](https://github.com/Canop/bacon) is a wonderful tool which watches for rust source code file changes.
 This requires some configuration to use in conjunction with Stilts.
-Namely bacon must be told to also watch the templates directory and to kill the running process and restart instead of wait and restart.
+Namely, bacon must be told to also watch the `templates` directory, and to kill the running process and restart instead of wait and restart.

   You can configure this in a global config or at the project level in a file called `bacon.toml` but here is an example